seagal112/zx-game-maker/doc/01_install.md

 # Install image editor

 You need to design som images fot your game, screens (title, loading, hud...), tileset, spriteset...
 You can use whatever you want generic image editor like Photoshop or GIMP.
-But we recommend to use retro gaming image editor like ZX Paintbrush because knows abuot ZX Spectrum image rules to generate it perfectly.
+But we recommend to use retro gaming image editor like ZX Paintbrush because knows about ZX Spectrum image rules to generate it perfectly.

 [ZX PAINTBRUSH](https://sourcesolutions.itch.io/zx-paintbrush)